fdeantoni/ph-quakes/README.md

     $ cd ph-quakes/server
     $ cargo run

+## Development ##

+The Javascript client uses  `gulp` to minify and deploy the sources.
+Run it as follows:

+    $ cd ph-quakes/server/client
+    $ gulp build

+Once the updated javascript resources have been built and deployed, you can run the server as follows:

+    $ cd .. # back to ph-quakes/server
+    $ RUST_LOG=actix_server=info,actix_web=info,quakes_server=debug cargo run

+The `quakes-server` should now be running at [http://localhost:8080].

+To run the server with dummy data so as not to make any API calls from `quakes-scraper` and `quakes-twitter`, pass the `TEST` env variable, i.e.:

+    $ TEST=true cargo run

+This will generate a dummy quake every 10 seconds.

 ## Leaflet Plugins ##

 Besides Leaflet, this project also makes use of the following Leaflet plugins: